Eclmist/Eclmist/README.md

 ### Hi there 👋

 Hi!
 I'm a graphics engineer at Kojima Productions.
-Previously, I was also in the graphics team at SIE Japan and Ubisoft Singapore.
+Previously, I was in the graphics team at SIE Japan and Ubisoft Singapore.

 My portfolio and project writeups can be found at [blinkinglights.io](https://blinkinglights.io/).